-The government has a commitment to improve the capacity of the parish structure to deliver better services and to represent community’s interests.
-Parishes should be viable and should possess a precept that enables them to effectively promote the wellbeing of their residents and to contribute to the real provision of services in their areas in an economic and efficient manner
+The government commits to improving the capacity of the parish structure to deliver better services and to represent the community’s interests.
+Parishes should be viable and should possess a precept that enables them to effectively promote the well-being of their residents and to contribute to the real provision of services in their areas economically and efficiently.

 Do you have any concerns over the continued viability of your parish?